 Anyways, the mysterious visitor shows up.
 He’s wearing a mesh shirt and seems to know a little too much about John Tucker.
 Who is this mystery man and where did he come from?
 This is a question you will ponder for exactly four milliseconds before you, like every other non-brain damaged person, quickly realize “That is obviously his son from the future.”

 How did he travel back in time?
 “My friends built a time portal,” he casually mentions, never to address it again.
 Yeah.
 It’s that kind of movie.

 But the family affair doesn’t just stop there!
 In a delightful twist, Carradine’s real life wife plays his onscreen wife.
 The chemistry between Carradine and the woman who sold him out to the media after his death with quotes like “He had his kinky moments” and “He would go to a hardware store and buy the stuff” really is the emotional heart of Future Zone.

-Mike, Kevin and Bill splashed a fresh coat of mud onto their Chevy Blazer and make sure any and all gloves are firmly secured in an out of the way box as they hop on the highway to the Future Zone!
+Mike, Kevin and Bill splashed a fresh coat o' mud onto their Chevy Blazer and made sure any and all gloves were firmly secured in an out-of-the-way box before hopping on the highway to the Future Zone!

 All digital products you purchase from RiffTrax.com are DRM-free, can be played across a large variety of devices, and are yours to keep ... forever!
 Even if you have a hard drive meltdown, you can always log back into the site and re-download all of your previous purchases.